soundpress/RulesOfNYC/docs/c16/index.rst

-   (4) Fines in Connection with Unreasonable Interference Pursuant to § 2-01(h): A finding by the Loft Board that:
+   (4) Fines in Connection with Unreasonable Interference Pursuant to 29 RCNY § 2-01(h): A finding by the Loft Board that:

       (i) An owner unreasonably interfered with the tenant's use of an IMD unit; or

       (ii) An owner unreasonably and willfully interfered with the tenant's use of an IMD unit, May subject the owner to a Class C civil penalty as follows: